China on track to hit ambitious public housing target

-BEIJING China has this year invested 820 billion yuan ($129 billion) in 6.5 million public home building starts as of the end of August, the Ministry of Housing and Urban-Rural Development said, putting it on track to achieve an ambitious construction target.
+BEIJING, Sept 10 China has this year invested 820 billion yuan ($129 billion) in 6.5 million public home building starts as of the end of August, the Ministry of Housing and Urban-Rural Development said, putting it on track to achieve an ambitous construction target.

 Construction of affordable housing is a crucial part of China's spending this year, and its importance is heightened as China's cooling trade sector forces the country to fall back on state investment to drive growth.